5 Types of Documents to Shred to Prevent Identity Theft

 Documents Containing Account Information

 Don't put your identifying account information at risk.
-Account numbers, user names, and passwords are key pieces of information that identity thieves try to capture.
-You should shred any mail printed with this information, such as credit card statements, personal property and real property tax statements, or bills.
+Account numbers, usernames, and passwords are key pieces of information that identity thieves try to capture.
+You should shred any mail printed with this information, such as credit card statements, personal and real property tax statements, and bills.
 This means you should also shred mail that contains information about your utility accounts, cell phone, and internet bills, as well as similar bills you might receive concerning other properties you own, such as rentals or vacation property.

 Junk mail can be dangerous.
 Most people don’t realize it, but junk mail usually has a computer barcode on the front that can sometimes contain personally identifying information.
 This includes so-called pre-authorized credit card offers, mail from insurance companies and lenders, and even mail from associations, such as the AARP or other membership organizations that may have access to your personal information.
 Companies market to certain demographics, often based on your age group, occupation, or purchasing habits.
 So you should shred all of your junk mail, including the return envelopes provided with it.

 Child- and School-Related Mail

-Identity thieves don't discriminate and they aren't known for their compassion, so they won't care if they steal a Social Security number whether it belongs to a child or an adult.
+Identity thieves don't discriminate and they aren't known for their compassion; so they won't care if they steal a Social Security number belonging to a child.
 Therefore, the mail you receive concerning your children, their medical records, and school information goes into the shred pile.
 If you received copies of your children's birth certificates, shred them.
 Likewise, any mail containing your authorization for school field trips, school applications, and report cards also go into the shred pile.